SplashID Review 2024: Does This Service Tread Water?

 Autofill

-We weren’t able to make the autofill option work, but it’s enabled in our SplashID portal.
+During our previous review, we weren’t able to make the autofill option work either despite enabling it in our portal.
 If you’re a macOS/iOS user, this is a common problem with outside password managers.

 Password strength report

-There’s a strength report on the main dashboard that lets you know if it finds reused, weak, or old passwords.
-From there, you have the option to view and fix any changes you need to make.
+SplashID provides a strength report on the main dashboard that lets you know if it finds reused, weak, or old passwords.
+There are also view and fix buttons so you can update the passwords.

 You also get a strength meter beside each individual password as you enter it into your manager.
 This allows you to assess each individually within the credential itself.